Tresemmé Got Cruelty-free Certification, But Is It Vegan?

 Last March, also Garnier Fructis joined the Leaping Bunny certification.
 The brand—which encompasses a portfolio of brands such as Nurtrisse, Fructis, Olia, Color Sensation, SkinActive, and Whole Blends—is one of the largest global brands to obtain the gold standard approval of the program.
 However, Garnier’s parent company, L’Oreal, continues to test on animals when required by law.

 We keep seeing all mayor brands rejecting testing beauty products and ingredients on animals, state governments across the United States are banning this practice.
-The Humane Cosmetics Act—first introduced by bipartisan politicians, including Senator Cory Booker (D-NJ), in 2019—wants to ban cosmetic animal testing on a federal level.
+The Humane Cosmetics Act—first introduced by bipartisan politicians, including vegan Senator Cory Booker (D-NJ), in 2019—wants to ban cosmetic animal testing on a federal level.
 Should the US government pass the Humane Cosmetics Act—which is supported by 900 companies— it would join a growing list of 40 countries to enact such legislation, including the United Kingdom, Israel, Australia, and South Korea.

 Share with friends: